 NATALIE: You are a big girl now!
 It’s awesome!
 We’re all big girls.
 So Stacey, why don’t you tell us a bit about you, your situation, and your journey to Flying Higher?

 STACEY: Okay.
 I think I ran into your book on Amazon, and I figured out the Flying Free thing shortly after.
 I put two and two together that it was tied to the book.
-I got on the waiting list for a few months, and I think I finally got to join last November—about a year ago.
-I got divorced last December, so I did a lot of the journey after my divorce.
+I got on the waiting list for a few months, and I think I finally got to join last November, about a year ago.
+[There is no longer a waiting list.
+You can apply to join the program today at joinflyingfree.com] I got divorced last December, so I did a lot of the journey after my divorce.
 But oh my goodness, it was so lifesaving.
 I tell everyone I ever meet about it.

 NATALIE: I think it’s interesting that you were in Flying Free, and most of the time you were divorced.
 But you still felt like it was really helpful for you?